Where to See Venice Paintings: Museums and Galleries Not to Miss

 The Basilica di Santa Maria della Salute symbolizes Venice’s resilience and artistic devotion.

-The basilica’s serene ambiance and artistic treasures make it a must-visit destination for those seeking to experience Venice’s rich religious and artistic heritage.
+The basilica’s serene ambience and artistic treasures make it a must-visit destination for those seeking to experience Venice’s rich religious and artistic heritage.

 Santa Maria Gloriosa dei Frari